OpenLiberty/cloud-hosted-guides/instructions/develop-microservices-docker/README.md

 **-v** | This flag mounts a directory or file to the file system of the container.

 As an insight you can pass in an optional server name at the end of the **run** command to override the **defaultServer** server in the **CMD** instruction.
-For example, if your servers directory also contains a server called testServer, then it can be started as shown in the following example:
+For example, if your servers directory also contains a server called **testServer**, then it can be started as shown in the following example:

 ```
 docker run -d --name rest-app -p 9080:9080 -p 9443:9443 -v /home/project/guide-docker/start/target/liberty/wlp/usr/servers:/servers ol-runtime testServer